Restream/reindexer/cpp_src/server/contrib/server.md

     translit_proc?: integer
     // Relevancy of the synonym match
     synonyms_proc?: integer
+    // Relevancy of the delimited word part match delimited_proc?: integer
   }
   // Text tokenization algorithm. 'fast' - splits text by spaces, special characters and unsupported UTF-8 symbols.
 Each token is a combination of letters from supported UTF-8 subset, numbers and extra word symbols. 'mmseg_cn' - algorithm based on friso implementation of mmseg for Chinese and English splitter?: enum[fast, mmseg_cn] //default: fast